-The Adult Education Series provides multi-sensory educational opportunities to people we support in our residential programs to help them achieve fulfilling lives.
+The Adult Education Series provides multi-sensory educational offerings to people we support in our residential programs to help them achieve fulfilling lives.

 All students attend classes virtually through Teams and have opportunities to meet in-person several times throughout each course.
 Courses are broken up in 8-week sessions and rotate throughout the year.
 Students are encouraged and motivated to help lead the direction of study and develop independent skills they can apply to daily life and interactions.